-You can now submit requests for notes and letters via our online portal.
-Click here to complete the form.
+You can now submit requests for notes and letters via our online consultation service.
+Click here to get started.

 There is an excellent explanation of the regulations regarding time off work due to ill-health on the government website, where you can also download a self-certificate if you have been off for seven days or less.

 Doctors are not permitted to issue a backdated note which pre-dates your first assessment for the condition.
 For example, if you suffer from a flu-like illness and miss two weeks of work, but only make contact with us at the end of that period for the purpose of obtaining a note, the practice cannot issue a backdated note to cover that second week of absence.
 The assessment can be done by telephone, so if you have been unwell and absent from work for a week (covered by your self-certificate) but do not need to see a doctor, then please ring and ask for a telephone consultation.
 If the doctor agrees that you are unfit to work, a certificate can be issued.

 If you are under review by a hospital specialist for the condition which means you are unable to work, it is the specialist who is obliged to provide your certificate.
 Sometimes they, or their colleagues, will tell you that the GP will do it, but it is their responsibility as they are the ones with detailed knowledge of your condition and are best placed to provide the detail on the certificate.
 You must ask them for a certificate whilst you are in clinic with them.
 Similarly if you have had surgery and have been told that you must remain off work for a period of time afterwards, you should be provided with a certificate by your surgeon or a member of their team to cover that period of time before you are discharged.
 You must ask them for it before you leave the hospital, often they will not offer one without being asked.